Federal Trade Commission (FTC) Identity Theft Prevention Program (ITPP) Red Flags Policy

 4. Update the Program

-The Broker is a member of the National Association of Residential Property Managers (NARPM) and the Better Business Bureau (BBB), both of which continually send the Broker information on this topic.
+The Broker is a member of the Better Business Bureau (BBB) which continually send the Broker information on this topic.

 The Broker uses the most up to date technology and methods for collecting and transmitting personal information collected from Clients and Customers, including encryption and other security methods.